Tootooroo/ARIA/README.md

 With ARIA, you don’t just read about the market – you practice, quiz, and interact with an AI mentor that adapts to your learning pace.

+The app screens as well as a walkthrough video can be viewed in the aria_app_versions folder.

 # ✨ Features

 🤖 AI Tutor – Ask questions about stocks, trading terms, or strategies.